Mailu/helm-charts/mailu/README.md

 By default both, Mailu and RoundCube uses an embedded SQLite database.

-The chart allows to use an embedded MySQL or external MySQL database instead.
+The chart allows to use an embedded MySQL or external MySQL or PostgreSQL databases instead.
 It can be controlled by the following values:

 ### MySQL / MariaDB